 - Successfully settled a case representing a nonprofit owner against a general contractor and its surety arising from construction defects with mechanical renovations.

 - Serve as special counsel for a Receiver in Rhode Island in connection with usury litigation against secured creditors.
 Obtained summary judgment against one secured creditor discharging $30M in debt obligations because of a usury violation.
 Assisted the Receiver in discharging $28M in creditor claims through hearings before a special master.
-Obtained summary judgment against another secured creditor discharging $400M+ in debt obligations becuase of a usury violation as well as a declaration that Rhode Island law applied to loans that chose a different choice of law.
+Obtained summary judgment against another secured creditor discharging $400M+ in debt obligations because of a usury violation as well as a declaration that Rhode Island law applied to loans that chose a different choice of law.